Promab23/Karma-Credit-App/README.md

 - Deployment: Vercel / Render

 ## 🙋 About Me
 This project is part of my personal initiative to explore gamification for self-improvement and social impact.
-I plan to fully develop it by [insert target date].
+I plan to fully develop it by June 2025.